wahlix/CPUGraph/README.md

 # CPUgraph

-This was a side object by me (Rickard Wahlander) during my education to become an IT security developer.
+This was a side object by me (Rickard Wahlander) during my education to become an IT security developer at EC Utbildning.

 ## Description